Team Leader Quality Assurance

-- Monthly mobile phone contribution of € 25,-
+- Laptop to work from any location and monthly mobile phone contribution of € 25,-

 - Pleasant working conditions, good atmosphere, great colleagues and of course the meaningful purpose of our work!

-War Child is a dynamic organisation.
+War Child is a dynamic organization.
 We try to keep an informal ambiance within our office, with a lot of room for creativity, inspiration and self-initiative from employees.
 We practice what we preach: dynamic, innovative, integrity focused, and a drive to reach the highest possible results against the lowest possible costs.
-War Child offers a challenging job in an inspiring workplace in Amsterdam.
+War Child Holland offers a challenging job in an inspiring workplace.

 How to Apply

-Interested and qualified candidates are invited to apply before 31 October 2019.
-Make sure to upload your English CV (maximum of two pages) and questionnaire
+Interested and qualified candidates are invited to apply by no later than 19 October 2021.
+Make sure to upload your English CV (maximum of two pages) and cover letter here: